-Advantages of Workplace Diversity
+Business Advantages of Diversity in the Workplace

 The United States Office of Employment predicts that 29 percent of the U.S. labor force will be comprised of minorities by 2008.
 More importantly, it estimates that from 1998 to 2008 some 41 percent of the people entering the U.S. workforce will be minorities.